TonyGermaneri/canvas-datagrid/README.md

 ===============

 Works with webpack or without.
-If used without webpack, `canvasDataGrid` is declared in the global scope.
+If used without webpack, `canvasDatagrid` is declared in the global scope.

     var grid = canvasDatagrid({
         parentNode: document.getElementById('myHtmlElement'),